 Long-term, heavy drinking can bring on chronic diseases and multiple health and psychological problems:

-Examples include liver disease, high blood pressure, stroke, heart disease, and digestive problems.
+Examples include liver disease, high blood pressure, stroke, heart disease, swollen feet, and digestive problems.

 Excessive, long-term drinking can cause liver, breast, mouth, esophagus, throat, and rectal cancer.